Lament over the Destruction of JerusalemBy the rivers of Babylon—

 Nearly all of Herod's grandiose building programs were intended to impress foreigners in and around Israel.
 His ambitious building program on the Temple Mount was the one exception to the rule.
 Nearly 600 years after Second Temple had been dedicated, Herod determined to impart the splendor of Solomon's Temple to the existing edifice--to his own honor and glory of course.
 The Talmud (Bava Basra 3b-4a) tells how this came about:

 Herod learned that the Torah requires that a Jewish king may be only a person "from among your brethren" (Deut.
 17:15), which implies that a non-Jewish slave like Herod could not become king of Israel.
 Not surprisingly, Herod became furious at this interpretation that disqualified him from the monarchy.
 "Who taught this?" he demanded.
 When he heard that it was the Sages, he ordered that they be killed.
 Hardly a sage was left by the time his rage had stilled...

 Josephus reports (Josephus, Antiq.
 15:38-425; Wars,5:184-247)

-he would destroy the old building and not build a new one.
-Herod
+destroy the old building and not build a new one.
+Herod was sincere, however.

-greatly expanded to a plaza area measuring about 2,575 by 985
+Mount itself was greatly expanded to a plaza area measuring about 2,575 by

-feet, with eight gates.
-Most of the enlargement was to the South
+985 feet, with eight gates.
+Most of the enlargement was to the South by means

-the edges of the roof to ward off birds and their droppings, and
+were emplaced around the edges of the roof to ward off birds and their droppings,

 When the Temple had been enlarged and decorated Herod offended the people by mounting a Roman golden eagle over the gate.
 When Herod lay dying some years later two fearless sages and their followers tore down the eagle.
 The men were dragged to Herod's deathbed where the tyrant gave orders for them to be burned alive.
 (The records of the long reign of cruelty and violence of King Herod are enough to fill several books).